mattearly/dmpower/README.md

 * [Resolving Basic Behavioral Problems in your Tabletop RPG Group: A Flowchart](https://www.reddit.com/r/rpg/comments/3avp57/resolving_basic_behavioral_problems_in_your/)

 Programmers as accredited in the commit history and contributers file - mostly me but its always nice to have help and I will accept some modifications on a case by case basis if they align with the overall goal of dmpower.
 See the [CONTRIBUTING](CONTRIBUTING.md) file for more information on how you can help with the code, and of course, feel free to correct or report any typos or issues you find.

+DungeonMasterPower is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.
+Dungeons & Dragons® is a trademark of Wizards of the Coast.
+For more information about Wizards of the Coast or any of Wizards' trademarks or other intellectual property, please visit their website at dnd.wizards.com.